Dodd–Frank Wall Street Reform and Consumer Protection Act

 The Dodd–Frank Wall Street Reform and Consumer Protection Act, commonly referred to as Dodd–Frank, is a United States federal law that was enacted on July 21, 2010.
 The law overhauled financial regulation in the aftermath of the Great Recession, and it made changes affecting all federal financial regulatory agencies and almost every part of the nation's financial services industry.

-Responding to widespread calls for changes to the financial regulatory system, in June 2009, President Barack Obama introduced a proposal for a "sweeping overhaul of the United States financial regulatory system, a transformation on a scale not seen since the reforms that followed the Great Depression".
+Responding to widespread calls for changes to the financial regulatory system, in June 2009, President Barack Obama introduced a proposal for a "sweeping overhaul of the United States financial regulatory system, a transformation on a scale not seen since the reforms that followed the Great Depression."
 Legislation based on his proposal was introduced in the United States House of Representatives by Congressman Barney Frank (D-MA) and in the United States Senate by Senator Chris Dodd (D-CT).
 Most congressional support for Dodd–Frank came from members of the Democratic Party; three Senate Republicans voted for the bill, allowing it to overcome the Senate filibuster.

-Dodd–Frank reorganized the financial regulatory system, eliminating the Office of Thrift Supervision, assigning new responsibilities to existing agencies like the Federal Deposit Insurance Corporation, and creating new agencies like the Consumer Financial Protection Bureau (CFPB).
+Dodd–Frank reorganized the financial regulatory system, eliminating the Office of Thrift Supervision, assigning new jobs to existing agencies similar to the Federal Deposit Insurance Corporation, and creating new agencies like the Consumer Financial Protection Bureau (CFPB).
 The CFPB was charged with protecting consumers against abuses related to credit cards, mortgages, and other financial products.
-The act also created the Financial Stability Oversight Council and the Office of Financial Research to identify threats to the financial stability of the United States, and gave the Federal Reserve new powers to regulate systemically important institutions.
+The act also created the Financial Stability Oversight Council and the Office of Financial Research to identify threats to the financial stability of the United States of America, and gave the Federal Reserve new powers to regulate systemically important institutions.
 To handle the liquidation of large companies, the act created the Orderly Liquidation Authority.
 One provision, the Volcker Rule, restricts banks from making certain kinds of speculative investments.
 The act also repealed the exemption from regulation for security-based swaps, requiring credit-default swaps and other transactions to be cleared through either exchanges or clearinghouses.
 Other provisions affect issues such as corporate governance, 1256 Contracts, and credit rating agencies.

 Dodd–Frank is generally regarded as one of the most significant laws enacted during the presidency of Barack Obama.
 Studies have found the Dodd–Frank Act has improved financial stability and consumer protection, although there has been debate regarding its economic effects.
 In 2017, Federal Reserve Chairwoman Janet Yellen stated that "the balance of research suggests that the core reforms we have put in place have substantially boosted resilience without unduly limiting credit availability or economic growth."
-Some critics argue it failed to provide adequate regulation to the financial industry; others, such as American Action Forum and RealClearPolicy, argued that the law had a negative impact on economic growth and small banks.
-A partial repeal to the Dodd–Frank Act, leaving in place its central structure, was passed in 2018 with the Economic Growth, Regulatory Relief and Consumer Protection Act.
+Some critics argue that it failed to provide adequate regulation to the financial industry; others, such as the American Action Forum and RealClearPolicy, argued that the law had a negative impact on economic growth and small banks.
+In 2018, parts of the law were repealed and rolled back by the Economic Growth, Regulatory Relief, and Consumer Protection Act.